totaljs/jComponent/readme.md

         // initdata {Object/String/Number} according data-ja-path="" attribute
     };

+    instance.configure = function(key, value) {
+        // +v11.1.0
+        // it executed if "instance.config()" parses some value and "callback" argument is not defined };

     // Methods
     instance.emit(name, [a], [b], [c], ..);       // Emits event in this app instance.on(name, fn);                        // Captures event